brentjand/automate-the-boring-stuff/README.md

 # automate-the-boring-stuff
 A repository featuring a variety of exercises and projects featured in the book "Automate the Boring Stuff with Python" by Al Sweigart, available at https://automatetheboringstuff.com/

+If you are new to programming, and want to learn more about GitHub and some basic commands that are used when utilizing a repository of code, here is a quick overview of GitHub and basic commands that are commonly utilized when compiling code to the online repository from your local directories.

 GitHub is a VCS (Version Control System).
 For useful commands regarding git versioning, read the git-doc.